Unifying around the class war is an enormous opportunity for the Democratic Party

 Frankly, I don't expect the Democrats to do this.
 Like the Labour Party in Britain and the New Democratic Party (NDP) in Canada, they've been co-opted to the point of irrelevance.

 In the USA, the presidential candidate I've heard support the UAW is Cornel West.
-I hope hope Americans will stop wasting their energy on the Democrats and vote for him.
+I hope Americans will stop wasting their energy on the Democrats and vote for him.

 I also hope the rest of the global north finds politicians of his ilk who have some vision and integrity.